mdavids/rfc/content/draft-davids-forsalereg-12.md

 ### fval {#fvalpar}
-This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency, as opposed to the price being loosly incorporated in an "ftxt=" content tag.
+This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency, as opposed to the price being loosely incorporated in an "ftxt=" content tag.
 For example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;fval=EUR999"